gay and lesbian sporting event

-Around 900 participants come from all over Europe to Düsseldorf to participate in 8 sporting disciplines including swimming, volleyball, basketball, beach volleyball, table tennis, soccer, badminton, and running.
+Around 900 participants come from all over Europe to Düsseldorf to participate in 11 sporting disciplines including swimming, volleyball, basketball, beach volleyball, table tennis, tennis, bowling, soccer, badminton, dancing and running.

 The athletic competitions, along with the social opportunities that the Friday registration, Saturday evening athletes’ party, and the Sunday farewell brunch offer, provide Düssel-Cup participants with a lifetime of memories enriched by new friends and good times.

 Signed in October 2015 by Düssel-Cup and Eurogames Helsinki 2016

 The organizing teams of the yearly Düssel-Cup and of the Eurogames in Helsinki 2016 have jointly formulated these sports guidelines.
 We think it is necessary to give participants of LGBT sports events some guidelines, so everyone can rely on a few fundamentals, when registering for such a sports event.
 Therefore we invite all organizing teams of other events to share these guidelines.
 With these short and simple fundamentals, we want to ensure a certain quality for future events.
 We hope to further strengthen the lively world of LGBT sports with our initiative.

 2. Each discipline offered will take place if the minimum number of registrations is reached.
 If the minimum is not reached, all registered participants will be notified well in advance and may choose a different discipline.

 3. We will only accept a pre-defined number of participants or teams to ensure that all participants or teams have sufficient activity time and all disciplines and rounds can take place.